Bluetooth Low Energy: Audio

-Announced in January 2020, LE Audio allows the protocol to carry sound and add features such as one set of headphones connecting to multiple audio sources or multiple headphones connecting to one source and also adds support for hearing aids.
+Announced in January 2020, LE Audio is built on top of Bluetooth 5.2 / 5.3.
+It allows the Bluetooth LE protocol to carry audio, with lower battery consumption compared to regular Bluetooth Audio; features like one set of headphones connecting to multiple audio sources or multiple headphones connecting to one source (known as Auracast); and support for hearing aids.
 It introduces LC3 as its default codec.
-Compared with standard Bluetooth audio it offers longer battery life.
+The standard has a lower minimum latency claim of 20–30 ms vs. Bluetooth Classic audio's 100–200 ms.

 Specifications on the implementation of Basic Audio Profile and Coordinated Set Identification was released in 2021, and the Common Audio Profile and Service in March 2022.
+On 12 July 2022, the Bluetooth SIG announced the completion of Bluetooth LE Audio.

+Auracast

+Auracast implements public audio broadcasting services, allowing multiple receivers to connect to a single audio transmitter without going through Bluetooth device pairing first.
+It is a trademark owned by the Bluetooth SIG.